-The Kreissig Award for Excellence in Retinal Research, which includes a $10,000 honorarium, is given annually to recognize the next generation of curious, enterprising investigators who seek to optimize functional outcomes for patients needing retinal surgery.
+The Kreissig Award for Excellence in Retinal Surgery, which includes a $30,000 honorarium, is given annually to recognize the next generation of curious, enterprising investigators who seek to optimize functional outcomes for patients needing retinal surgery.
 The award was established in 2020.

-The inaugural award, which will accept applications in 2021, will be given in recognition of Dr. Kreissig’s own significant contributions to the advancement of retinal detachment surgery and her personal interest in understanding the long-term outcomes of retinal detachment surgery.
-The 2021 award will be given to a deserving recipient who has developed clinical insights into the long-term (greater than two years) surgical and functional outcomes after retinal detachment repair.
+The inaugural award, which accepted applications in 2021, was given in recognition of Dr. Kreissig’s own significant contributions to the advancement of retinal detachment surgery and her personal interest in understanding the long-term outcomes of retinal detachment surgery.

 Subsequent awards (2022 onward) will have a broader focus, recognizing excellence in the understanding of the mechanisms of retinal disease requiring surgical management, innovative approaches to management, and/or outcomes of surgical treatment.